toshitehdev/greenfield-docs/src/guide/get started/get-started.md

 <div align="center"><img src="../../asset/203-bucket-list.jpg"  height="95%" width="95%"></div>
 <div align="center"><i>Bucket List</i></div>

-After click **New Bucket**, a pop-up will show and you will be asked to enter a bucket name.
-Each bucket has a unique name that is assigned by the user when the bucket is created.
-Please follow the naming rules, carefully select your bucket name:
+Click **New Bucket** to start, and follow the naming rules to pick your bucket name:

 - Bucket names must be between 3 (min) and 63 (max) characters long.
 - Bucket names can consist only of lowercase letters, numbers, dots (.), and hyphens (-).